seqeralabs/nf-training-intro/docs/part3-nextflow.md

 [<path>/out.txt, <path>/chihuahua.png]
 ```

-Which are the contents of the channel returned from the `Classify` process.
+... which are the contents of the channel returned from the `Classify` process.
+The out.txt and picture correspond to the two `path()` pieces in the `Classify` output block.

 If we re-execute the same `nextflow run` command, Nextflow will re-calculate the classification step for each input image.
 Nextflow has an intelligent caching mechanism that we can turn on by adding the `-resume` flag.